How to take advantage of the UK skills shortage

 The Skills Deficit: Which Sectors are Affected?

 Social workers are also in demand, while skilled tradespeople such as electricians, plumbers and plasterers are also desperately needed.
-There are shortages in highly-trained chefs, mechanics and vehicle technicians, and there aren’t enough people training in coding and advanced digital skills to fill the gaps in what is an increasingly important and fast-growing sector.

 Think You Could Take Advantage?